Family Stories

 John Summers married Sarah Middleton, both of them born in Devon around 1774, at the Church of St Mary the Virgin, Uffculme, on 28 May 1799

-Records suggest that John and Sarah Summers had four children:
+Records suggest that John and Sarah Summers had at least five children:

 1. Elizabeth Summers bap.
 21 Jul 1799 in Uffculme